JoseEscobCas/Elgato/README.md

 - React Js.
 - Css Style.

-## RUN:
+## Run:

--Download the code.
+- Download the code.
--Unzip the code and then running in visualcode(or any IDE you must prefer).
+- Unzip the code and then running in visualcode(or any IDE you must prefer).
--Open de code in the IDE, the use a terminal and put this comand.
+- Open de code in the IDE, the use a terminal and put this comand.
--"npm i or npm install".
+- "npm i or npm install".
--then you can start running put this comand.
+- then you can start running put this comand.
--"npm run start".
+- "npm run start".
 - "server listening on port: 3000".

 ## Tech: